Real-time Scattering in \phi^4 Theory using Matrix Product States: Methods

-The resulting $c_{\mathrm{eff}}(r)$ profile exhibits a pronounced peak as $r$ approaches criticality.
-We identify a narrow interval in $r$ that contains this peak and take it as a bracket for the critical coupling,
+The resulting $c_{\mathrm{eff}}(r)$ profile exhibits a convergence to $c_{\mathrm{eff}} = 0.5$ as $r$ approaches criticality.
+We identify a narrow interval in $r$ that contains this value and take it as a bracket for the critical coupling,

-with the peak position furnishing a central estimate and variations of the fit window and $D$-range providing an uncertainty.
-As a minimal consistency check we also test data collapse of a local observable (e.g.\ the order parameter) when plotted as a function of $(r - r_c)\,\xi_D^{1/\nu}$, with $\nu = 1$ (Ising).
+with the peak position yielding a central estimate and variations of the fit window and $D$-range providing an uncertainty.
+As a complementary consistency check we also test data collapse of a local observable (e.g.\ the order parameter) when plotted as a function of $(r - r_c)\,\xi_D^{1/\nu}$, with $\nu = 1$ (Ising).
 This confirms that the extracted $r_c$ is compatible with Ising universality within our accessible bond dimensions.
 The FES analysis thus yields a quantitatively controlled estimate of the critical mass-squared and a map of the surrounding parameter space that we use to select representative points in the symmetric, near-critical, weakly broken, and deeply broken regimes.